There are 49 articles in this month.

-And in yet another intersection of Westside methods and CrossFit training principles, Simmons touches on general physical preparedness and explains that a good workout doesn’t have… Continue Reading
+And in yet another intersection of Westside methods and CrossFit training principles, Simmons touches on general physical preparedness and explains that a good workout doesn’t… Continue Reading

 On Episode 152 of CrossFit Radio, host Justin Judkins interviewed HQ trainer Miranda Oldroyd and sixth-place Games finisher Austin Malleolo.
 This episode was webcast live at 6 p.m.
 PDT on Wednesday, Dec.
 29, 2010.

 2:50 Miranda Oldroyd is a member of HQ’s training staff, and she’s also a fierce competitor.
-She came on the show to talk about her plans to make a run at qualifying for the 2011 Games, and she spoke about… Continue Reading
+She came on the show to talk about her plans to make a run at qualifying for the 2011 Games, and she… Continue Reading

 With some of CrossFit’s top athletes in Lake Tahoe, Calif., for the Rogue Vs. Again Faster Throwdown, it was a great opportunity to throw the athletes into a room and get them talking with the cameras rolling.